ohakidev/binance-alpha-tool/DEPLOYMENT.md

 ## 🔐 Security Best Practices

 - ✅ Use strong `ADMIN_KEY` (32+ characters, random)
-- ✅ Never commit `.env.local` to git
+- ✅ Never commit `.env` or `.env.local` to git
 - ✅ Rotate API keys quarterly
 - ✅ Enable HTTPS (automatic on Vercel)
 - ✅ Use environment variables for all secrets
 - ✅ Input validation with Zod
 - ✅ SQL injection prevention (Prisma)
+- ✅ `NEXT_PUBLIC_APP_URL` must be valid public URL (not localhost)
+- ✅ `CRON_SECRET` required for manual cron triggers
+- ✅ API routes validate authorization headers

+### Production URL Requirements

+The codebase automatically prevents localhost URLs from being used in:
+- Telegram inline keyboard buttons
+- Internal API calls in production mode

+If `NEXT_PUBLIC_APP_URL` is set to localhost in production:
+- Telegram notifications will use fallback URL
+- API routes will throw errors to prevent misconfiguration

 ---